 IAQ can be compromised everywhere – in all types of businesses.
 Perhaps the most at-risk industries are those in the production of goods.
 The amount of dust and fumes generated during the manufacturing process can – and often does – result in the release of impurities in the workplace.
 This exposure to unclean air can be hazardous which is why agencies such as OSHA have gone to great lengths to protect the US labor force from unsafe working conditions.

-The World Health Organization (WHO) named airborne dusts and vapors in the workplace vital global health concerns because of their association with widespread disease.
+The World Health Organization (WHO) named airborne dust and vapors in the workplace vital global health concerns because of their association with widespread disease.
 (1)

 This is where industrial hygiene becomes a necessary focus.
 OSHA defines industrial hygiene as,